XiaotaoChen/model-quantization/README.md

 The dashboard collects the perfromance of quantization algoirthms for different architectures.
 Both the Top-1(\%) from original paper and the reproduction are listed.
 Corresponding training and testing configruations can be found in the `config` folder.

 Note that the performance among different methods is obtained based on different training hyper-parameters.
-The accuracy in the table will not be the evidence of superior of one algoirthm over another.
-Training hyper-parameters and tricks such as weight normalization play a considerable role on improving the performance.
+The accuracy in the table will not be the evidence of superior of one algorithms over another.
+Training hyper-parameters and tricks such as `weight normalization` play a considerable role on improving the performance.
 See my experience summary of training quantization networks in [experience.md](./doc/experience.md).

 Dataset | Method | Model | A/W | Reported | Top-1  | Comment
 --- |:---:|:---:|:---:|:---:|:---:|:---: